Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Information is only available visually (no screen reader/braille support).
+__Description__: Information is only available visually (no screen reader/braille support).
 At a minimum test using JAWS + Chrome, NVDA + Firefox (on Windows), VoiceOver + Safari (on Mac), and VoiceOver + Safari (on iOS).
 These devices must be able to access all DX information.
 All annotations, “visually apparent” trends or features, and all major narrative elements must be exposed to screen readers.
 Videos, presentations, and animations must include synchronized audio descriptions.

 __Good example__: [https://youtu.be/w6ntxLG6MLQ](https://youtu.be/w6ntxLG6MLQ)